-Students are expected to enroll in CHEM 698 (.05 credit hour) twice during their graduate studies, including the semester preceding their literature seminar presentation (CHEM 692).
+Students are expected to enroll in CHEM 698 (1 credit hour) once during their graduate studies, prior to the semester of their literature seminar presentation (CHEM 692).
 Note: A maximum of two credit hours of CHEM 698 may be presented toward the didactic course graduation requirements to count as one course.

 Students are expected to enroll in CHEM 693 within the first year of study.

 Students must enroll in CHEM 697 (one credit hour minimum) every spring and fall semester for a minimum of 30 total credit hours.
 If the required minimum of 60 credit hours for the degree is not fulfilled after completion of all other course requirements, then additional credit hours of CHEM 697 may satisfy remaining credit hours for the degree.

 The minimum total of graduate credit hours required for this degree is 60.

 Professor and chair of graduate recruiting and admissions committee, Department